Indians end Hader’s hitless streak, beat Brewers 4-3

 WAITING GAME

 Brewers right-hander Corey Knebel (left hamstring strain) joined the team in Cleveland, but remains on the 10-day injured list.
-Manager Craig Counsell said the setup man is ready to be activated after beginning a rehabilitation assignment on Aug.
+Counsell said the setup man is ready to be activated after beginning a rehabilitation assignment on Aug.
 28. “We’re a little concerned with some of our position guys’ (health), so we’re just trying to get through today first,” Counsell said.
 Knebel owns a 9.45 ERA in eight appearances.

 TRAINER’S ROOM